royerlab/napari-chatgpt/README.md

 - Downscale by a factor 3x the image on layer named 'img'
 - Rename selected layer to 'downscaled_image'
-- Upscale image 'downscaled_image' by a factor 3 using some smart interpolation scheme of your choice (not nearest-neighboor)
+- Upscale image 'downscaled_image' by a factor 3 using some smart interpolation scheme of your choice (not nearest-neighbor)
 - Caveat: makes a plugin instead of actually doing teh job
 - How many channels has the image on layer 0
 - Make a image sharpening filter widget, expose relevant parameters